robsdedude/flake8-picky-parentheses/README.md

     precedence.
     Even if these parentheses are redundant, they help to divide parts of expressions and show sequence of actions.
+ 3. Parts of slices
+ 4. Multi-line `if`s in comprehensions.
+ 5. Multi-line keyword arguments or argument defaults.

 Exception type 1:
 ```python